t04s23/pythonanywhere/README.md

 This tells our application to look for content in the 'cities' app.

-Next go into the 'cities' folder and create an empty 'urls.py' file for us to manage the available views in the app.
+Step 13) Next go into the 'cities' folder and create an empty 'urls.py' file for us to manage the available views in the app.
 To start with put this into the file:

         from django.urls import path
         from . import views